-In the early evening air , I pull my dark blue ‘hoodie’ a bit more snugly around me, but my feet are bare on the cool bricks beneath my soles.
+In the early evening air, I pull the dark blue ‘hoodie’ a bit more snugly around me, but my feet are bare on the cool bricks beneath my soles.
 I’ve been working at the computer for much of the day, held captive by the task of transferring the Soul Artist Journal to its new, dedicated website.
 With nearly three years of entries, it is a significant project, albeit more tedious and repetitive than difficult.

 I don’t do very well with computers.
 Like televisions and microwaves (neither of which I own), the electromagnetic output from them quickly makes me wobbly, a state that rather quickly progresses to nauseous, and then I’m soon ‘fried’ with a headache.
 (About a year ago, I wrote a three-part series on being electromagnetically sensitive and the negative effects of EMF’s/ ELF’s on the body.
 The posts were a bit ‘out there’ for some folks; a couple people thanked me for writing them, a few of the more close-minded unsubscribed.
 All good.)

-As have shared in these posts, and also in the Appendix to The Bones and Breath, I’ve long ago learned that the best remedy for electromagnetic sensitivity and sickness is to be barefoot on the earth.
+As I have shared in these posts, and also in the Appendix to The Bones and Breath, I long ago learned that the best remedy for electromagnetic sensitivity and sickness is to be barefoot on the earth.
 In about twenty minutes, one feels restored and normal again—normal being entirely relative, I realize (most people probably wouldn’t consider me ‘normal’, nor would I wish to be).

-Over the years, I’ve tried most of the New Age remedies, from crystals to silicon patches, with little success.
-That said, high quality essential oils from woods (cedar, cypress, etc.) seem to help.
-The setup that works best for me is a wireless, battery operated, ergonomic keyboard and mouse connected to my Macbook, and keeping my feet on a grounded ‘earthing’ pad.
+Over the years, I’ve tried most of the New Age remedies for electromagnetic hypersensitivity (EHS), from crystals to silicon patches, with little success.
+That said, high-quality essential oils from woods (cedar, cypress, etc.) do seem to help.
+The current setup that works best for me is an external, ergonomic keyboard and mouse connected to my Macbook, and keeping my feet on a grounded ‘earthing’ pad.
 But I still get wobbly quite quickly, especially with WiFi, so I have to limit my computer time (or use a hard-wired ethernet connection, which is best).
 Being rather old fashioned, I write nearly everything longhand in a notebook with my trusty fountain pen, and if I could function in the world as a writer with a manual typewriter, by the gods, I would.

 So as the day’s already dim light fades, I’m feeling a bit ‘fried’ and sitting on the steps of the deck, bundled up but with bare feet on the earth.
 Watching the fog trailing through the ghostly trees.
 Reminding myself that it is summer.
 In the distance, I hear the muffled voice of the sea, and the cool marine air smells just faintly of brine and resinous evergreens.
 Earlier, I rubbed an organic chicken inside and out with herbes de Provence and fleur de sel, and just before stepping outdoors I tucked it in the oven to roast fragrantly for a nourishing supper.
 Tasks of the day remain unfinished, and there are some noisy, familiar voices squabbling in my head, but as I rest on the step I push all that away and open my senses to the small fenced yard that is my existence in this moment.